Nam3loc/linq_backend_contactlistmanager/README.md

 ## Trade Offs

 I extended the application I originally built during my software engineering technical interview.
-That caused me to continue to use Rails which I am new too.
-This was a great learning experience!
-I was able to learn a lot of the way that Rails organizes backend applications and it is very simple, user friendly, and fun to use.
+That caused me to continue to use Rails which I am new to and this ended up being a great learning experience!
+I was able to learn a lot of how Rails organizes backend applications, as well as how simple, user friendly, and fun to use it is.

 The trade offs were a lack of knowledge so it took a lot of learning and tinkering.
 I did not see a time limit listed in the instructions for this assignment but I still did not want to spend too long on this project as a whole.
 Because of that, I stopped before I was able to add unit tests or a queue or event bus to decouple note creation from indexing or processing.